chrisl8/ArloBot/README.md

 Please note that you will also need the code to run on your Propeller board.
 This is stored in the Propeller folder.

+Please adjust settings for your robot in:

+    ~/arlobot/src/arlobot/arlobot_bringup/param/encoders.yaml

+Before running this code!

 ## Basic usage instructions: ##
 1. Build your ArloBot!
 2. Get the SimpleIDE installed on a computer and load the code from the Propeller folder into your Activity Board.
 You can do this from Windows or Linux.
 I find it handy to have SimpleIDE running on my ROS laptop on board the Arlo though to make code updates easy.